-The doors to McKale Center will open at 1:00 pm.
+The doors to Centennial Hall will open at 1:00 pm.
 The ceremony begins at 2:00 pm.
 Seating is on a first come, first serve basis but there is plenty of seating for everyone.

 We encourage you to wear cap and gown, but you can also wear business dress.
-Cap and gowns are available for sale through the UA Bookstore.
-On the UA Bookstore website, under the Graduation tab (top of the page) you can select either Undergrad cap & gowns or Graduate caps & gowns to order your graduation attire.
+Graduation regalia (undergrad & grad students) is available for sale through the UA Bookstore.
+On the UA Bookstore website, under the Graduation tab (top of the page) you can select either undergrad or graduate cap & gowns to order your graduation attire.

 We reserve seats near the stage for mentors.
 When your department is called, your mentor will follow you onto the stage and hood you.
 Graduate students being hooded must wear their cap & gown.
 Please send your mentor to this website if they have questions.

-On average, the College of Science recognizes ~800 students on stage.
-The ceremony runs between 2-2.5 hours.
+On average, the College of Science recognizes ~300 students on stage during the Winter Convocation.
+The ceremony runs between 1.5-2 hours.
 Students and guests are expected to stay for the duration of the ceremony to fully honor every graduate.